On estimating the entropy of shallow circuit outputs: Introduction

+Unfortunately, our results do not extend to the case of constant-depth circuits with bounded fan-out gates.
+We leave resolving the hardness of that case, for both quantum and classical circuits, as an interesting open problem.

-Having obtained this characterisation for the hardness of entropy difference with shallow circuits, we now wish to investigate the potential application of these results to physics.
+Finally, we wish to investigate the potential application of our results to physics.
 To make this link, we first define a Hamiltonian version of the quantum entropy difference problem, which we denote \HQED.
 Informally, instead of being given as input two quantum circuits and being asked to determine which produces a state of higher entropy, our input will consist of the descriptions of two local Hamiltonians $H_1$ and $H_2$.
 Upon tracing out a certain number of qubits from the ground states of these Hamiltonians, the problem is to decide which of the two reduced states has higher entropy\footnote{This is essentially the same as asking which of the two ground states has higher entanglement entropy, for a given bipartition of the qubits in the two states.}.
 Unsurprisingly, it can be shown that this problem is at least at hard as the circuit version:

 \begin{theorem} \QED\ $\leq_{P}$ \HQED. \end{theorem}

 The proof makes use of the Feynman-Kitaev history state construction to encode the history state of a quantum circuit in the ground state of a Hamiltonian~\cite{fk}.
 Directly using the history states of the circuits, $C_1$ and $C_2$, from an instance of \QED\ would not necessarily yield the desired result since those states have small overlap with the output state of $C_1$ and $C_2$.
 To get around this issue, we make use of the padding construction from~\cite{nirkhe_et_al:LIPIcs:2018:9095}, and pad the circuits $C_1$ and $C_2$ with polynomially-many identity gates.
 It can then be shown that the resulting history states for these new circuits will have overlap $1 - 1/poly(n)$ with the output states of $C_1$ and $C_2$.
 Correspondingly, up to inverse polynomial factors, the entropy difference between these states and the original ones is preserved.